Trends

 Baby Clothes on the Bed, Ottawa, September 2012

 Mark was born on October 12, 2012.
-These articles were written shortly before his birth (it was a great catharsis!) and document the nine months of pregnant where I was definitely not glowing.
+These articles were written shortly before his birth (it was a great catharsis!) and they document the nine months of pregnancy when I was most definitely not glowing.
 Up-to-date stories coming up as well!

 Between us, I don’t know anything about babies.
 Please don’t report me to social services (yet).

-Sure, I’m the first born of the family (my sister is six years younger and my brother nine years younger) but I was still a kid when they were growing up.
-Plus, it was in France, and it was a different era—same goes for Feng who grew up in China.
+Sure, I’m the firstborn of the family (my sister is six years younger and my brother nine years younger) but I was still a kid when they were growing up.
+Plus, it was in France, and it was a different era—the same goes for Feng who grew up in China.
 None of us ever had a car seat, slept in a crib or wore Calvin Klein onesies.

-And still between us, I only realized I was actually having a baby a few weeks ago.
+And between us again, I only realized I was actually having a baby a few weeks ago.
 And that I should really start buying… I don’t know, baby stuff?

 My mother had a head start and I strongly suspect she had started shopping when I was just a few weeks pregnant (or maybe even sooner!).
 When we were in France in August, she gave me a few oh-so-cute outfits and I gratefully brought them back to Canada.